maestro-server/webdocs/docs/userguide/graphs/bussiness_graphs.rst

    :alt: Maestro Server - Graph modal

 ================  ============================================================
-by System          It uses all entry applications setted on those systems. by Client          It uses all systems setted on those clients. by App             A entry given application
+by System          It uses all entry applications set on those systems. by Client          It uses all systems set on those clients. by App             A entry given application
 ================  ============================================================